Bachelor of Science in Chemical Engineering

 2. STUDENT OUTCOMES

-The Program of Study follows the accreditation agency “the Accreditation Board for Engineering and Technology” (ABET)” in learning outcome criteria implemented in alignment with AUM vision and educational philosophy.
+The Program of Study follows the ABET student outcomes criteria implemented in alignment with AUM vision and Learning and Educational Philosophy.
 Graduates of Chemical Engineering Program must have demonstrated:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.